 Citations are mainly about connecting Google and your local brand.
 If your website is featured on a number of high authority local business directories, this translates to Google that you are a trusted business in that specific region.

-To do this we must create unique written content between 50-200 words for your business.
-This then cannot be copied to the other citation sources (this is a mistake we see a lot) as it results in an issue explained in point 3 below.
-You want to also ensure you have implemented any additional fields and data attached to each citation source, this can usually be elements such as; your website URL, star or review ratings, photos, categories, opening times and more.
+To do this we must create completely unique content between 50-200 words related to your business.
+This content cannot be copied to the other citation sources.
+This is a mistake we see a lot which results in an issue explained below.
+Additionally, you must ensure you have implemented any extra fields and data attached to each citation source.
+This can usually be elements such as; your website URL, star or review ratings, photos, categories, opening times and more.

 Finally, arguably the most important step, you want to ensure all of these citation sources are indexed in Google.
 If you have a URL, or citation source, that is not indexed, it provides no additional value.
 These are pointless to create, especially if these citation sources have duplicate content.
 This can result in deindexation and hence will provide no additional value.